BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/ugens.md

 (sec-ugens)=
 # Unit Generators

-The defining function of a ``SynthDef``, i.e. the [signal-flow graph (SFG)](https://en.wikipedia.org/wiki/Signal-flow_graph), consists of a network of so called *unit generators* ([UGens](https://doc.sccode.org/Classes/UGen.html)).
+The defining function of a ``SynthDef``, i.e. the representation of a [signal-flow graph (SFG)](https://en.wikipedia.org/wiki/Signal-flow_graph), consists of a network of so called *unit generators* ([UGens](https://doc.sccode.org/Classes/UGen.html)).
 Unit generators are the smallest building blocks of our sound generation architecture.
-They are used for generating processing sigals with the SuperCollider synthesis audio server.
+They are used for generating processing signals with the SuperCollider synthesis audio server.

 ## Definition